srid/neuron/guide/Plugins/Directory Tree.md

-#### The **Directory Tree** plugin only triggers on folders inside the Neuron project
+#### The **Directory Tree** plugin only triggers on folders inside the Neuron zettelksaten

-When enabled, the plugin will only work on the subfolders it finds **inside** the Neuron project.
+When enabled, the plugin will only work on the subfolders it finds **inside** the Neuron zettelkasten.
 This means that it will **not** automatically create a [[folgezettel-heterarchy]] from the `index` of your project to every zettel in the project (whether you have an explicit `index.md` zettel or just rely on Neuron's [[impulse-feature]] as your home)[^man].

 ### Creating links and heterarchies outside the directory

 Directory Zettles just being normal zettels also means that you can link and create any [[folgezettel-heterarchy]] you like with the zettels created from directory trees.
-For example, we could create a new zettel called `Projects.md` at the 'top' of our Neuron project, to gather together all of our more focused project zettels, as a sort of gateway:
+For example, we could create a new zettel called `Projects.md` at the 'top' of our Neuron zettelkasten, to gather together all of our more focused project zettels, as a sort of gateway:

 ```
 # Directory structure